How We Went to Mars

 "How We Went to Mars" is a humorous short story by British writer Arthur C. Clarke.
-It was first published in March 1938, in the third and final issue of Amateur Science Stories maganize.
+It was first published in March 1938, in the third and final issue of Amateur Science Stories magazine.
 It follows a group of British rocket scientists who travel to Mars and their interactions with Martian society.
 It was awarded the 1939 Retro Hugo at Loncon 3 in 2014.

 The short story was published in Czech in the collection "Direction of Time" (Polaris, 2002) translated by Petr Caha.